 Each time a TrueBlue member reaches a new Mosaic level, they can choose from one of the following Mosaic Perks You Pick benefits:

-- Pet Fee Waiver: Take your pet onboard at no extra charge, saving up to $125 per flight.
+- Pet fee waiver: Take your pet on board at no extra charge, saving up to $125 per flight.

 - Select JetBlue Card statement credit: Receive a $99 statement credit on the JetBlue Plus Card or JetBlue Business Card